b-rajesh/nginx-plus-ingress-kube-terraform/docs/local.md

-# Pre-requsite 4 - To run locally
+# Pre-requsite  - To run locally

 [Go back to main page](../README.md)

 ```
-Install docker-desktop(latest)  locally and enable kubernetes cluster from the preferences. start the
+Install docker-desktop(latest)  locally and enable kubernetes cluster from the preferences. start the docker
+kubectl config use-context docker-desktop
 ```

 # Enable the local module